cvat-ai/cvat/cvat/apps/documentation/installation.md

 ### Stop all containers

-The command below will stop and remove containers, networks, volumes, and images created by `up`.
+The command below stops and removes containers, networks, volumes, and images created by `up`.

 ```bash